 TesseracT had a bit of a rougher time.
 Singer Ashe O’Hara was sick pretty much the whole month, even to the extent of not performing for the sold out dates in both Boston and Philadelphia near the end of the tour.
 In my interview with TesseracT’s bassis Mos WIlliams, he said the crowd was very accepting of the announcement and filled the vocal void with their own voices.
 Ashe did perform for the final night at New York’s Gramercy Theater, but he was looking rough when I saw him at Aftershock in Kansas, just six days earlier.
 Also, second guitarist James Monteith was absent for this tour, as well as the last.
 Regardless of the hurdles, they powered through and still created a very dynamic and textured atmosphere, very true to their performance styles.
 I was also treated to an extended photo shoot, both for sound check and their full set.

-Click HERE for the photo set and tour dates…Add to My Radar
+Click here for the pictures and reviews from both nights.Add to My Radar